Tropical Weierstrass points and Weierstrass weights: Further examples and discussions

 \subsection{Augmented cycle with one point of positive genus}

 We compute Weierstrass loci for the canonical divisor with respect to the canonical and generic linear systems on an augmented cycle on which one point has positive genus, generalizing Examples~\ref{ex:augmented_cycle_one_point_can_2} and~\ref{ex:augmented_cycle_one_point_gen_2}.
+The canonical case recovers a result of Diaz~\cite[Thm.~A2.1]{Dia85}: the generic non-separating node on a uninodal stable curve is a limit of exactly $g(g - 1)$ Weierstrass points on nearby smooth curves.

-Let $a$ be a positive integer, and consider the augmented metric graph $(\Gamma, \g)$ where $\Gamma$ is the cycle of length one, parameterized by the interval $[0, \, 1]$, the single vertex $v$ coincides with the endpoints $v = 0 = 1$, and $\g(v) = a$.
+Let $a$ be a positive integer, and consider the augmented metric graph $(\Gamma, \g)$ where $\Gamma$ is the cycle of length one, parametrized by the interval $[0, \, 1]$, the single vertex $v$ coincides with the endpoints $v = 0 = 1$, and $\g(v) = a$.
 The genus of this augmented metric graph is $g = a + 1$.